beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 The Dell Optiplex 745 machine has been chosen to serve as a management host running all the major OpenStack services.
 The management host is referred to as the *controller* further in the text.
-The 4 IBM System x3200 M3 servers have been used as *compute hosts*, i.e. for hosting VM instances.
+The 4 IBM System x3200 M3 servers are used as *compute hosts*, i.e. for hosting VM instances.

 Due to specifics of our setup, the only one machine connected to public network and the Internet is one of the IBM System x3200 M3 servers.
 This server is refereed to as the *gateway*.
 The gateway is connected to the public network via the eth0 network interface.

-All the machines are connected into a local network through the Netgear FS116 network switch.
+All the machines form a local network connected through the Netgear FS116 network switch.
 The compute hosts are connected to the local network via their eth1 network interfaces.
 The controller is connected to the local network through its eth0 interface.
-The gateway performs Network Address Translation (NAT) for the hosts in the local network to provide the access to the public network and the Internet.
+To provide the access to the public network and the Internet, the gateway performs Network Address Translation (NAT) for the hosts from the local network.

 ## Organization of the Installation Package

 The project contains a number of directories, whose organization is explained in this section.
-The `config` directory includes configuration files, which are used by the installation scripts and can be modified prior to the installation.
+The `config` directory includes configuration files, which are used by the installation scripts and should be modified prior to the installation.
 The `lib` directory contains utility scripts that are shared by the other installation scripts.
 The `doc` directory comprises the source and compiled versions of the documentation.

 The remaining directories directly include the step-by-step installation scripts.
 The names of these directories have a specific format.
 The prefix (before the first dash) is the number denoting the